amMattGIT/AnimBP_Scripts/README.md

 * Copy/paste (CTRL V) into an Animation Blueprint in UE and all the nodes will be pasted.
   * The output will also be saved to the path you specified.

-It currently has support for Kawaii nodes, Bone modifiers and Constraints.
+It currently has support for Kawaii nodes, Bone modifiers, Constraints and Layered bone blends.
 There is also a second script for the Kawaii limit assets (LimitsDataAsset_ConvertLimits_0.1.ps1), which works pretty much the same way.

 To-do:
 * AnimBP Assets: